-No matter what your job is, too much work can be exhausting.
+No matter what your job is (whether you are an employee or a Perth entrepreneur), too much work can be exhausting.
 When you overwork and it becomes extreme, it can move beyond tiring and pose a serious health risk for employees.
 Both primary types of exhaustion, mental and physical, can have negative consequences for your health and long-term well being.

 Physical exhaustion is common especially to rank-and-file and other employees that take charge on labour jobs.
 It primarily refers to muscle tiredness.
 The causes of physical exhaustion are many, but for obvious reasons it is most pronounced in lines of work that involve a great deal of manual labour.
 Task like construction or shipping and receiving can lead to serious muscle fatigue, dehydration, and an increased risk of more serious injuries.